Medalist (manga): Anime

+The series streams on Disney+ worldwide and Hulu in the United States.
+The English dub also premiered on Hulu in January 2025.

+After the airing of the final episode, a second season was announced.
+The staff and cast from the first season is returning to reprise their roles.
+The season is set to premiere in January 2026 on the same programming block.

+Episodes

 Reception

-The series ranked #15 on the "Nationwide Bookstore Employees' Recommended Comics of 2021" by the Honya Club website.
-The series ranked 16th out of 50 nominees in the 2021 Next Manga Awards in the print category.
-It was also nominated for and won the award in 2022.
-The series ranked 30th on the 2021 "Book of the Year" list by Da Vinci magazine; it ranked 23rd on the 2022 list.
-The series ranked 12th on the Nationwide Bookstore Employees' Recommended Comics of 2022.
+The series ranked fifteenth on the "Nationwide Bookstore Employees' Recommended Comics of 2021" by the Honya Club website, and ranked twelfth on the 2022 edition.
+The series ranked sixteenth out of 50 nominees in the 2021 Next Manga Awards in the print category; it won the award in 2022.
+The series placed ninth in the 2021 Tsutaya Comic Award, and placed third in the 2022 edition.
+The series ranked 30th on the 2021 "Book of the Year" list by Da Vinci magazine; it ranked 23rd on the 2022 list; 27th on the 2023 list; and 16th on the 2024 list.

 The series won the 68th Shogakukan Manga Award in the general category in 2023.
+It was nominated for the 47th Kodansha Manga Award in the general category in 2023; it won in the same category for the 48th edition in 2024.